-Meet Theresa, Grant Halliburton Foundation’s Community Support Resources Coordinator.
+Meet Theresa, Grant Halliburton Foundation’s community support resources coordinator.

-Originally from Nebraska, Theresa holds both a bachelor’s and master’s degree in social work.
+Originally from Nebraska, Theresa holds both a Bachelor’s and Master’s degree in social work.
 Her professional background includes case management with immigrant families, teaching adult ESL, and working with children.
 Theresa is deeply passionate about making a positive impact through social work, fostering meaningful relationships, and promoting mental health awareness.
 At the Foundation, she facilitates mental health support groups for both English- and Spanish-speaking mothers.
 She is dedicated to creating a safe, welcoming space where mothers can connect, build community, and speak openly about mental health without stigma.

 Here are 10 things to know about Theresa!